Bombus ternarius: Division of labor

 The queen's primary role is to reproduce and ensure the colony has a steady supply of new workers.
 The worker bumblebees are responsible for most of the other chores, such as foraging, nest maintenance, and tending to the larvae.
 Younger workers typically start life as a worker where most of their time is devoted to working in the nest.
 Wax in bumblebees is secreted from the underside of the abdomen of the worker.
 An individual bumblebee's ability to produce wax starts at about the second day of adult life, but starts to decline after the first week.
 Since wax is only required within the nest, young workers are predisposed towards within-nest work such as nest maintenance.
 As bumblebees mature, they are more likely to switch over from within-nest duty to foraging.
 Furthermore, newer foragers generally collect nectar and tend to switch over to collecting pollen as they age.
 Long ago, foragers of a range of different bumblebee species were noticed to tend to be larger, on average, than bees that performed within-nest work.
 This trend can best be explained by the observation that larger-sized workers tend to switch from within-nest work to foraging earlier than smaller workers.
 The very smallest workers never switch to foraging and remain within-nest workers their entire lives.

+Name

-NameBombus ternarius was first named by Thomas Say in 1837.
+Bombus ternarius was first named by Thomas Say in 1837.
 Bombus is Latin for buzzing, and refers to the sound the insects make.
 The specific name ternarius refers to the number three, which refers to the bumblebees' three colors.